 - Charlotte Hodgson – voice and violin

-[ * The first person to audition was a young man called Nitin, who surprised Keith with virtuosity in both keyboards and guitar.
-But, there was no musical chemistry, so he wasn’t recruited.
+* The first person to audition was a young man called Nitin, who surprised Keith with virtuosity in both keyboards and guitar.
+But, they had no common musical interest, so he wasn’t recruited.

-Later that year, Keith, Nitin, and friends John and Bruce, shared a brief stint as The Temple City Moose Club — a joke band, playing the wrong instruments badly — hired to support The Lotus Eaters (and sacked when their silly plan was discovered).]
+Later that year, Keith, Nitin, and friends John and Bruce, shared a brief stint as The Temple City Moose Club — a joke band, playing the wrong instruments enthusiastically — booked to support The Lotus Eaters (and cancelled when their plan was discovered).